Our painted basement ceiling. Why we chose to leave the joists and imperfections exposed and painted our basement

 My husband was a big advocate for trying it but I was really nervous.
 In the end, I’m really happy we did it.
 The ceiling looks nice and it saved us money.
 Those are both wins to me.

 Leave me any questions you have below and I’ll try my best to answer them.

-Ceiling Paint Color: Deep Onyx (paint was applied with a sprayer)
+What Color To Paint Basement Ceiling: We used the color Deep Onyx (paint was applied with a sprayer)

 Wall Paint Color: Benjamin Moore Stonington Gray